EHDD/cscale-documentation/c.scale-tm-data-model/methodology/README.md

 ### Operational Carbon Scope

-**c.scale** considers operational emissions from the following sources:
+**C.Scale** considers operational emissions from the following sources:

 * Emissions from the combustion of methane gas in the building
 * Upstream leakage of methane gas as a proportion of methane gas combusted in the building